TaliesinDS/MangaDex/README.md

 - Turn on Debug output in Settings for verbose logs
 - If auth fails: try different auth modes (auto/basic/simple/bearer) and tokens
 - If migration returns few results: raise best‑source candidates and timeout, and consider Preferred only off
+- If migration/rehoming picks the wrong title: tune title matching with `--migrate-title-threshold` (default 0.6), or enforce strict matches via `--migrate-title-strict`
 - Status mapping issues: enable Map debug and Print status summary

 For details, open the in‑app manual (Help button on each tab).

+---

+## Title Matching (Migration & Rehoming)

+Some sources return popular/new lists even for specific searches.
+To prevent unrelated picks:

+- `--migrate-title-threshold <0..1>`: Require a minimum normalized title similarity (Jaccard over cleaned tokens).
+Default: `0.6`.
+- `--migrate-title-strict`: Require normalized exact/containment matches; disables fuzzy-only matches.

+These checks are applied before selecting candidates for both migration and rehoming.
+If no candidates pass, that source is skipped.

 ---